zafarali/learning-angular/README.md

 - `template:"string"` allows your directives to have a template.
 - `templateUrl:"string"` allows your directive to load a URL as a template.
 - `replace:bool` if true it will replace the current element and by default it is false and will append to the element.
 - `transclude` Lets you move the children of the directive into a place inside the template.
-We do this by specifiying `ng-transclude` attribute of the target location. example (here it targets the `<span>` and not the other `<div>`s:
+We do this by specifiying `ng-transclude` attribute of the target location.
+In this example it targets the `<span>` and not the other `<div>`s:
 ```javascript
 //...
 transclude:true,
 template:"<div><div><span ng-transclude></span></div></div>",
 //...
 ```
 - `link:function()` executes when the directive sets up.
-Can be useful in setting `timeout`s, or binding `event`s to the element
+It can be useful in setting `timeout`s, or binding `event`s to the element.
 - `controller:function()` allows you to set up scope properties and create an interface for other directives to interact with.
 This is also useful if you have functions in your directive that need to be executed by only your directive.
-- `controllerAs: 'String'` allows you to use the [Controller As]() syntax in your directives. *note that now we don't bind things to `scope` we now bind it to `this`.* Refer notes above for more details on the 'controllerAs' syntax.
+- `controllerAs: 'String'` allows you to use the [Controller As]() syntax in your directives. *Note that things are bound to `this` and not to `scope`.* Refer to the notes from above for more details on the 'controllerAs' syntax.
--`scope:{}` allows you to create a new scope for the element rather than inherit from the parent
+-`scope:{}` allows you to create a new scope for the element rather than inherit from the parent.
 - `require:['^directives']` makes it mandatory for the current directive to be nested in the parent to ensure it functions correctly.
 A quick gotcha to note, when you name your directive `datePicker` when declaring it, you can refer to it as `date-picker` in your HTML.